Criminal Penalties for a Dog Bite

-Assault with a deadly weapon is serious crime.
+Assault with a deadly weapon is a serious crime.
 For example, California Penal Code section 245 provides that any person who commits an assault with a deadly weapon or instrument other than a firearm, or by means of force likely to produce great bodily injury, may be punished by imprisonment in state prison for two, three, or four years; or county jail not exceeding one year; or by a fine not exceeding $10,000; or by both the fine and imprisonment.

 Felony or Misdemeanor for Injury by a Dangerous Dog: